MicrosoftDocs/windows-itpro-docs/devices/surface-hub/prepare-your-environment-for-surface-hub-how-do-i-creating-a-device-account-using-office-365.md

 ---
-title: Create a device account using UI Microsoft Surface Hub
+title: Create a device account using UI - Microsoft Surface Hub
-description: If you prefer to use a graphical user interface you can create a device account for your Microsoft Surface Hub with either the Office 365 UI or the Exchange Admin Center.
+description: If you prefer to use a graphical user interface, you can create a device account for your Microsoft Surface Hub with either the Office 365 UI or the Exchange Admin Center. ms.assetid: D11BCDC4-DABA-4B9A-9ECB-58E02CC8218C
-MSHAttr: PreferredLib /library
-ms.assetid: D11BCDC4-DABA-4B9A-9ECB-58E02CC8218C
 keywords: ["create device account", "Office 365 UI", "Exchange Admin center", "Office 365 admin center", "Skype for Business", "mobile device mailbox policy"]
 author: TrudyHa